kalinchuk/don_lancaster/tv_typewriter/README.md

 5) Forward cursor was not operating properly - after character input, the cursor would sometimes stay in the same place, move forward or even move backward.

    The only difference between the "move forward" circuit and the "move backward" circuit is the addition of C4 of the Cursor board when "move forward" is selected.
 This capacitor extends the timing a bit and having it off, even by a little, affects the operation of the cursor.
-After experimenting with that capacitor by trying different values, I found that my capacitor has drifted by over 1,100 pF and needed adjustment.
+After experimenting with that capacitor by trying different values, I found that my capacitor had drifted by over 1,100 pF and needed adjustment.

 6) The 12V zener diode on the Mainframe board got very hot.